Skip to main content

 back to top

-Activities or materials related to an ongoing event, such as community volunteerism or give-back programs, sponsorship and scholarship programs, or any other impactful event.
-This includes public relations activities, anniversaries, or other special credit union events.
-Ongoing indicates that it could occur annually or over the course of the calendar year.
+Activities or materials related to an annual or regularly scheduled ongoing event over the course of the calendar year, such as community volunteerism or give-back programs, and sponsorship and scholarship programs.
+This includes public relations activities, anniversary campaigns, holiday-themed or other special credit union events.
 Activities directed toward a field of membership group are acceptable.
 Photographs, newspaper ads, other media coverage and specialty items may be included.

 back to top